yocra3/NetActivityTrain/docs/usage.md

   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`
   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-- `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.

 ### `-resume`